To provide our services to you and promote our business, we collect and process certain personal data about you.

 Please note that we may process your personal information without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

 We will use the information we receive from you to:

 Keep you updated about new opportunities through our newsletters and other communications (if you have opted in)

 Communicate with you in response to a specific action performed by you, for example, an enquiry about our services

 To inform our funders of who has taken part in our programmes (this data will be anonymised)

 We will use the information we collect about your use of our website to:

-- Improve our website to ensure that content is presented in the most effective manner for you and for your computer and/or mobile device
+Improve our website to ensure that content is presented most effectively for you and your computer and/or mobile device

 Disclosure of your information